Esgr0bar/PE_Injector/README.md

 ## Sources / Articles

   GitHub - Silva97/pei
         A command-line tool for injecting code and manipulating PE32 (32-bit) and PE32+ (64-bit) executables.
-It allows for section manipulation and editing header fields, which is very similar to your described functionality.
+It allows for section manipulation and editing header fields.
         [View on GitHub](https://github.com/secrary/InfectPE)

   Backdooring PE Files with Shellcode | Red Team Notes